Table of Contents

 Despite the new guidelines for patient treatment during the pandemic, if a patient is experiencing pain in their eyes or loss of vision, they should call their ophthalmologist for guidance.
 Changes in vision or macular degeneration (an eye disease that develops in people over age 60, who are also at increased risk for contracting COVID-19) are also good reasons to call a doctor or ophthalmologist.

 Even if your doctor encourages you to come in for an examination, the intake process will likely be very different as a way of reducing the transmission of the SARS-CoV-2 virus.
 For example, your clinic may ask you to wait in your car to limit the number of people who are inside the facility at any given time.
-If possible, doctors may be equipped with a plastic breath shield while they examine your eyes, and they may wear their own eye protection as well.
+Doctors will be equipped with a plastic breath shield while they examine your eyes, and they may wear their own eye protection as well.

 You might even be asked not to speak during the exam, to reduce the risk of exposing your doctor to any droplets containing the COVID-19 virus, if that is what you have that is causing disruptions to your vision or distress to your eyes.
 The conversation itself might take place under social distancing guidelines, where you and your doctor will sit six feet apart from each other.

 If possible, your doctor’s practice might conduct the examination via telemedicine, over a consumer-based or telehealth video conferencing app.
 This will allow for you to get “looked at” even if you have to self-quarantine.
-Specific offices have different policies on this, so contact your ophthalmologist or optometrist to learn how they are handling office visits during the pandemic.
+Specific offices have different policies on this, and guidelines have changed often throughout the pandemic, depending on current rates.
+Contact your ophthalmologist or optometrist to learn how they are handling office visits during the pandemic.